charvijain12/ArduinoRoboArm/README.md

 # Robotic Arm using Arduino
 Mini Project for Smart Manufacturing

-This project that involves building a robotic arm controlled by an Arduino board.
-The arm is designed to have six degrees of freedom and is capable of moving in a variety of directions and angles.

-The code is written in C++ language and is designed to be uploaded to the Arduino board using the Arduino IDE.
+This mini project focuses on creating a robotic arm that can be controlled through an Arduino board.
+The arm has the ability to move in various angles and directions with six degrees of freedom.
+The code, written in C++ language, can be uploaded onto the Arduino board using the Arduino Integrated Development Environment (IDE).

-The project involves using servo motors to control the movement of the arm, and the code provides instructions for controlling each servo motor individually.
-The user can input commands to move the arm in a specific direction, as well as control the speed and angle of movement.
+To control the movement of the arm, servo motors are used and the code provides instructions for controlling each servo motor independently.
+The user has the capability to input commands that can direct the arm to move in a specific direction while also having control over the speed and angle of movement.

-The model is designed to fit the necessary components and can be assembled according to the provided instructions.
+All necessary components included in the project are:
+1. A set of six popsicle sticks.
+2. A U-shaped attachment made of PVC for the arm.
+3. Four rubber bands.
+4. A PVC pipe with a diameter of 50mm.
+5. A PVC pipe with a diameter of 20mm.
+6. A casing for electrical PVC wire.
+7. A micro Farad capacitor.
+8. An adapter with a voltage of 6V.
+9. An Arduino Uno board.
+10. Wires specifically for the Uno board.
+11. A motor that is capable of rotating to different angles - a servo motor.

 <p align="center">